shakeel-faiz/FF/09Sep-18/03-bps-patch.md

 ## MultiPatch

 MultiPatch is another utility commonly used in the ROM hacking community, specifically for applying patches to ROM files.
 It is similar in function to Floating IPS but comes with its own features and interface.
-Some more information related to it.
+Some more information related to it is given below.

 - **Patch Application:** MultiPatch is designed to apply patches to ROM files, typically in formats like IPS, UPS, or BPS.
 These patches contain binary data that modify the original ROM, often for purposes like translations, bug fixes, or customizations.